themattbirch/Portfolio/src/content/posts/comparing-popular-large-language-models.md

 date: "10/18/2024"
 featured: true
 image: /assets/images/ai-large-language-model.jpg
-title: "Comparing Popular Large Language Models: AI Race Heats Up"
+title: "Comparing popular large language models: AI race heats up"
 description: "Explore a comprehensive comparison of popular large language models, examining their capabilities, strengths, and applications to help you choose the right AI tool for your needs."
 ---